KiyotakaShinichi/Clustering-Classification-Techniques/README.md

 K-Means Clustering: Determine optimal cluster of patient groups using the Elbow Method and Silhouette Score.

-Classification: Logistic Regression, XGBoost, and K-Nearest Neighbors (KNN), with GridSearchCV for hyperparameter tuning.
+Classification: Logistic Regression, XGBoost, and other algorithms, with GridSearchCV for hyperparameter tuning.

 Ensemble Learning: Implemented Voting, Boosting, and Stacking approaches to improve model robustness.